marzdrel/rails-style-guide/README.md

 - Commit small changes often instead of doing big commits every now and then
-- Do not mix different issues in singe commits
+- Do not mix different issues in single commit
-- If spot any minor style issues while working on a feature commit then separately
+- If you spot any minor style issues while working on a feature commit them separately
-- Always review changes before commiting to avoid accidental mistakes, or files added to the repository
+- Always review changes before commiting to avoid accidental mistakes, and/or to avoid random files beeing added to the repository
-- Do not rush your commits, review files changes and commit messages carefully before submitting
+- Do not rush your commits, review file changes and commit messages carefully before submitting

 Git commit messages